Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **threshold_value** [ Type: *float* ]

-	threshold value for source detection.
+	An appropriate threshold value is needed to detection bright sources.
+This value is the inital threshold level for source detection.
+This is just an inital guess and is update incrementally until an useful number of sources is found.